Heiko Scholz

-Heiko Scholz (born 7 January 1966) is a German former professional footballer who is the assistant coach of Dynamo Dresden.
+Heiko Scholz (born 7 January 1966) is a German football manager and former professional football player who is the assistant head coach of 3.
+Liga club Dynamo Dresden.

 Club career

 Heiko Scholz was part of one of only three East German club sides which reached a final in a European cup competition: He lost the Cup Winners' Cup Final in 1987 with Lokomotive Leipzig against Ajax.
 In East and unified Germany the midfielder played 296 top-flight matches.

 International career

 Scholz represented both East Germany (seven caps) and unified Germany (one cap) internationally.